 Sonoma County Event Center

-Check out the annual Sonoma County Harvest Fair to sample world-class wines, award winning beers, and delicious bites from culinary masters for a complete farm-to-table experience.
+Check out the annual Sonoma County Harvest Fair to sample world-class wines, award-winning beers, and delicious bites from culinary masters.
+You’ll enjoy a complete farm-to-table experience at this fun event.

 Castro Street Fair

 If you’re looking for more artistic inspiration in San Fran, then a visit to the eclectic Castro Street Fair is a must.

 Browse arts & crafts booths, enjoy live entertainment, and cheer on dancers and musicians.
 This multi-cultural street festival is particularly LGBTQ-friendly, too.